Updated 2026. My mother passed at age 97 (2024) RIP. I will be updating this site so I can help retirees again. Write to me!

 About Schmidt is an R-rated movie about retirement, from 2002, with Jack Nicholson and Kathy Bates.

 Nicholson plays a newly retired insurance guy, who finds retirement isn't quite what he had hoped for (like so many of us).
-His wife dies, daughter is marrying someone he doesn't like, and life isn't good...
+His wife dies, his daughter is marrying someone he doesn't like, and life isn't good...

 It's really a great retirement movie and so interesting to see how they portray this new retiree!
 This is not a feel good movie, so beware -- it's pretty truthful about the retirement transition and kinda sad.